How to survive separation

 A solicitor can explain the alternatives to you.
 This way you know that your agreement will be enforceable by the Court.

-8. Ask your solicitor whether or not you should make a new will
+Ask your solicitor whether or not you should make a new will.

-9. Keep a diary of any incidents that relate to the children if you are having child welfare problems
+Keep a diary of any incidents that relate to the children if you have concerns regarding their safety and wellbeing.

-10. Keep copies of all documents and letters sent to you by your solicitor
+Keep copies of all documents and letters sent to you by your solicitor.

 Also keep all receipts and invoices that relate to your financial situation.

-11. Ask your solicitor questions if there is anything you do not understand
+Ask your solicitor questions if there is anything you do not understand.

 Solicitors’ fees may vary from firm to firm.
 Some solicitors send accounts after specific stages.